unrealcv/unrealcv/docs/plugin/dev.md

-# Setting up development environment
-UnrealCV can be compiled as a plugin as shown in [the plugin install instruction](/plugin/usage.md), or be compiled together with an UE4 C++ project.
+UnrealCV can be compiled as a plugin as shown in the [plugin install instruction](/plugin/install.md#compile-from-source-code-advanced), but it you want to modify the plugin source code, compiling it together with an UE4 C++ project will make debug much easier.

 ## 1. Create a C++ game project